inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/managing-files.md

 ## External Changes

-While it is not recommended, it is possible to directly change the configuration files in the filesystem instead of via the configuration server's UI or REST-API.
+While it is not recommended, it is possible to directly change the files in the filesystem instead of via the configuration server's UI or REST-API.

 In order for your changes in the file-system to become active, you need to let the configuration server know about the external changes.